All Episodes

 There are 538 members of the Electoral College.

-You and just 36 other conscientious Republican electors can make a difference by voting your conscience on December 19th.
+You and just 36 other conscientious Republican electors can make a difference.

-and thereby shaping the future of our nation.
+And thereby shaping the future of our nation.

 I'm not asking you to vote for Hillary Clinton.